hereomi/ETLTelco/README.md

 ## Multi-Database Compatibility

-EtlTele supports the following dialects out of the box:
+ETLTelco supports the following dialects out of the box:

 - **Oracle**: Optimized `MERGE` and `VARCHAR2` handling.
 - **PostgreSQL**: Native `JSONB` support and BigInt optimization.